nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Because of the way `run_job_for_testing` and more specifically `run_job()` works, which is somewhat complex behind the scenes, you need to inherit from `nautobot.utilities.testing.TransactionTestCase` instead of `django.test.TestCase` (Refer to the [Django documentation](https://docs.djangoproject.com/en/stable/topics/testing/tools/#provided-test-case-classes) if you're interested in the differences between these classes - `TransactionTestCase` from Nautobot is a small wrapper around Django's `TransactionTestCase`).

+When using `TransactionTestCase` (whether from Django or from Nautobot) each tests runs on a completely empty database.
+Furthermore, Nautobot requires new jobs to be enabled before they can run.
+Therefore, we need to make sure the job is enabled before each run which `run_job_for_testing` handles for us.

 A simple example of a Job test case for 1.3.3 and forward might look like the following:

 ```python